Pivot (TV network)

-Pivot was an American digital cable and satellite television network owned by Participant Media that aired programming that focused on social issues and activism.
+Pivot was an American former digital cable and satellite television network owned by Participant Media that aired programming that focused on social issues and activism.
 The channel, targeted at young adults between 18 and 34 years old, debuted on August 1, 2013.
 The channel ceased all operations on October 31, 2016.

 History

 In December 2012, Participant Media acquired Halogen TV and the Documentary Channel.
 On March 27, 2013, it was announced that these channels would merge into a single channel, launching Pivot, described as a "disruptive TV" service, Pivot would focus on social advocacy.
 The channel would air on the space held by the aforementioned channels, giving Pivot an initial subscriber base of about 40 million cable and satellite television homes.
 The channel launched on August 1, 2013, at 6 a.m. with a rendition of the song that launched MTV 32 years earlier on August 1, 1981, "Video Killed the Radio Star" by The Buggles, by several indie music artists, followed by a brief introduction to Pivot by Participant Media founder Jeffrey Skoll, and the first program, the 2010 documentary ReGeneration.

 With the launch, Pivot became the first television channel to offer broadband-only subscriptions that allows live streaming of the linear channel and video on demand offerings without requiring a subscription to a pay television service.
 It was later announced that NeuLion had been selected to design and deliver the new cable network's downloadable interactive app which allows Pivot's content to be delivered to multiple digital devices.
 It offered its entertainment programming, live and on-demand, to authenticated pay TV subscribers and broadband-only subscribers.